 In addition to their job-specific responsibilities and qualifications, the following qualifications are required of all SBM staff members:

-- Positive, collegial attitude and ability to work cooperatively with others at all levels of the organization including direct reports, colleagues, supervisor, volunteers, and visitors of all ages, abilities, and cultural backgrounds.
+- Positive, collegial attitude and ability to work cooperatively with others at all levels of the organization including direct reports, colleagues, supervisors, volunteers, and visitors of all ages, abilities, and cultural backgrounds.

 - Strawbery Banke is committed to fostering a workplace that is truly equitable, inclusive, and accessible for a diverse group of staff, volunteers, and visitors.
 It is an essential requirement that every Museum staff member actively contributes to a culture of empathy, dignity, trust, and respect.
 Each person at Strawbery Banke agrees to proactively prevent and address issues such as unconscious bias, harassment, gender disparity, racial inequity, political divisiveness, and barriers to accessibility.

 Strawbery Banke Museum is an Equal Opportunity Employer.
 Join the Museum team and help share Portsmouth/Seacoast history with visitors from all over the world.

 Current Employment Opportunities:

 For questions, please contact Jessica Crowley, Director of Human Resources via jcrowley[at]sbmuseum.org.